troglobit/finit/doc/config.md

  - `EXIT_STATUS=[num,SIGNAME]`: set to one of exit status code from the program, if it exited normally, or the signal name (`HUP`, `TERM`, etc.) if it exited due to signal

+When a run/task/sys/service is removed (disable + reload) it is first stopped and then removed from the runlevel.
+The `post:script` always runs when the process has stopped, and the `cleanup:script` runs when the the stanza has been removed from the runlevel.

 > [!IMPORTANT]
 > These script actions are intended for setup, cleanup, and readiness